The Command and Control Model is Outdated, Even The Military Says So!

 Here is how you can find your organization's genetic code for control and rewrite it:

-- Identify decisions that are candidates for being pushed to a lower level in the organization;
+- Identify decisions that are candidates for being pushed to the next lower level in the organization.

 - For the easiest decisions, first draft language that changes the person who will have decision-making authority.
 In some cases, large decisions may need to be dissaggregated.